euhidaman/EmberVLM/README.md

 ### Attribution Requirements

 When using EmberVLM, please:
-1. Cite the project using the BibTeX above
+1. Include the above license in any distribution
-2. Acknowledge the underlying repositories (TinyLLM, RepViT, LeJEPA)
+2. Cite the project in academic publications
-3. Include carbon emissions data if reporting training results
+3. Acknowledge the original component repositories (RepViT, TinyLLM, Incidents1M)

 ---